 Food.
 Filter.
 Habitat.
 Oysters are the backbone of the Bay, providing habitat for Bay creatures, a food source for both animals and humans, and the essential ecosystem service of filtration.
 Not sure where to begin?
 Watch Back to Baysics: Oyster Sanctuaries.

-- This oyster fact sheet and oyster infographic will tell you everything you need to know about oysters.
+- This oyster fact sheet will tell you everything you need to know about oysters.

 - Watch how oysters filter water then figure out how many oysters you’d need to filter the amount of water your family uses in our Student Investigation & Activity: Oyster Filtering Power.